mwittig/thing-it-node/README.md

 * connect multiple Devices (e.g. Heart Rate Monitors, Sensor Tags, Drones) as well as low-level Actors and Sensors managed via Microcontrollers like an Arduino to your Device Gateway computer (e.g. a regular server, a [Raspberry Pi Zero](https://github.com/marcgille/thing-it-node/wiki/Installation-Raspberry-Pi-Zero) or a BeagleBone Black)
 * invoke **REST Services** on all Devices and Actors,
-* receive **WebSocket Notifications** on all Device and Sensor state changes and events,
+* receive **WebSocket Notifications** on all Device, Actor and Sensor state changes and events,
 * define **Higher-level REST Services** to control multiple Actors,
-* define **Complex Event Processing** to react to Sensor events and state changes,
+* define **Complex Event Processing** to react to Device, Actor and Sensor events and state changes,
 * define **Storyboards** for the timeline-based invocation of Node, Device and Actor Services (e.g. for robotics),
 * define **Job Schedules** for a calendar-based, recurring execution of Services including start of Storyboards,
 * define **Complex Data Variables** to persistently store Event Data for later evaluation or for configurations
 * manage **Users an their Entitlements** to access the above elements and
 * use a **Mobile App** to monitor and control arbitrary Devices.

-All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a **simple JSON configuration**, which allows you to e.g. configure a **complex Device control in minutes**.
+All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a **simple JSON Configuration File**, which allows you to e.g. configure a **complex Device control in minutes**.

 <p align="center"><a href="./documentation/images/architecture.png"><img src="./documentation/images/architecture.png" width="80%" height="80%"></a></p>